D4wnstar/aetherwisp/Material physics/Atoms/Many-electron atom.md

 ## Central field approximation
 With two electrons, the perturbative approximation was rather poor and required a more accurate treatment (namely, the [[variational method]]).
 As you add more electrons, it becomes even worse.
 Our approach is to try and enforce a central symmetry and split that Hamiltonian into a central term $H_{C}$ and an "everything else" term $H_{1}$, the latter of which is ideally much smaller and can be ignored:
 $$H=H_{C}+H_{1}$$
 The logical backing to this proposal is that, despite the additional electrons, the nucleus still acts as the central attractor of the system and that the electron-electron repulsive interactions have a central component.
 This model is called the **central field approximation** and was proposed by Hartree and Slater.
-It is an independent particle model where each electron moves in an *effective*, spherically-symmetrical [[potential]], representing both the central nuclear attraction and the *average* of the electron-electron repulsive interactions.
+It is an independent particle model where each electron moves in an *effective*, spherically-symmetrical [[Potential]], representing both the central nuclear attraction and the *average* of the electron-electron repulsive interactions.

 The effect of the repulsion is to *screen* (i.e. reduce) the central attraction to the nucleus and because of this, the electron-electron interaction term must have a strong central component to it.
 We can write this term as $\sum_{i}S(r_{i})$, where $S(r_{i})$ is called the **screening**.
 As such, if we *only* consider this central component (and use [[atomic units]]), we can broadly approximate the system's effective potential as
 $$V(r)=- \frac{Z}{r}+S(r)$$